Here’s my guide to the top attractions in Split Croatia. This guide covers all the top must visit sites and historic landmarks in Split.

-With a fetching location on the dramatic Split harbor, Diocletian's Palace is Split's #1 attraction.
-And justifiably so.
-It's one of the most imposing ancient Roman structures in existence today.
+It’s a former emperor’s quarters and one of the most imposing ancient Roman structures in existence today.
 It’s not just a standalone palace, or a museum, or a UNESCO site.
 It’s the living, breathing, vibrant heart of Split.

 The grounds of the palace are bisected by two main streets.
 They divide the palace area into four distinct quarters, each one ending in a large gate.
 The Golden Gate is by far the most famous and where you’ll enter.

 It’s a delightful confluence of ancient history and modern life, happily commingled as a “living museum.”
 And like a reclining Roman Emperor, it beckons you inside.

 The bell tower is where you’ll get a stunning bird’s eye view of the palace grounds and Split’s incredible setting.
 Avoid it if you’re scared of heights though.

 It’s a little disheveled and haunting.
 If you look closely, you’ll see an old olive press used by Diocletian’s staff.

 2. Stroll Through the Old Town

 Be sure to take in Narodni Trg (the main plaza), Vocni Trg, and Trg Republike.
 Check out the National Theater and the fish market (Ribarnica).

 3. Stroll on the Riva Promenade

 With impressive views of the Adriatic Sea and swoon worthy palm trees, this promenade provides a taste of Split’s idyllic coastal lifestyle.

 This is probably not the best place to dine though.
 The restaurants are rather touristy, and hence overpriced with mediocre food.
 Strolling is the best activity.

 4. Hike Up Marjan Hill

 At the very end of the adjacent park is Bene Beach, one of Split’s more secluded spots.
 (You can also take a bus there from the Riva.)

-4. Visit Klis Fortress
+5. Visit Klis Fortress

 Just 30 minutes from Split lies Klis Fortress.
 Built on a rocky ridge, with an impenetrable wall of mountains surrounding it, the rugged Klis Fortress dominates the skyline.

 If you want to have a special place in Croatia all to yourself and bask unhindered in the rawness of a historic site, Klis beckons.

-Aside form the killer view, the imposing Klis Fortress is also a filming location for the medieval fantasy show, Game of Thrones.
+Aside from the killer view, the imposing Klis Fortress is also a filming location for the medieval fantasy show, Game of Thrones.
 Sprinkle some dragons and, voila, you’re done.
 No extra expensive set building required at Klis.